tiflash/debugclient-py/docs/source/index.rst

-.. debugclient-py:
+.. dsclient-py:

-DebugClient-py
+DSClient-py
 ==============

-`debugclient-py`_ is a python client for interacting with `debugserver-js`_.
+`dsclient-py`_ is a python client for interacting with `debugserver-js`_.
 Use this module to connect to a running `debugserver-js`_ instance and send commands over TCP/IP.

 ----